Cardano-Forge/anvil-barrow/README.md

    });
    ```

-   **Note**: By default, `takeUntil` runs on ALL events, including filtered ones.
+   **Note**: `takeUntil` runs on ALL events, including filtered ones.
 This allows you to stop syncing based on conditions that don't depend on event processing:

    ```typescript
    await controller.start({